 You can work on them in many different ways, so they change, and as they do, you’ll find yourself able to manifest whatever you want in life.

-Bear in mind, the Law Of Attraction is the immutable, unchanging, eternal and universal principle behind our ability to shape reality.
+Bear in mind, the Law is an immutable, unchanging, eternal and universal principle behind our ability to shape reality.

 Finding Out What You Really Believe

 If you’re keen to use the principles of the law to change your life, then the thoughts and words that you use in everyday life MUST match the reality which you want to create.